Connect with us

 Gov. Reeves, who oversees MDHS and appointed Anderson, recently said the CLA forensic audit is the lodestar for the state’s lawsuit against numerous people and businesses to try to recover some of the at least $77 million in misspent welfare money.
 He also made clear he’s calling the major shots at MDHS when it comes to the lawsuit.

 Reeves fired the attorney MDHS had hired to recover the money after the attorney went beyond the scope of the forensic audit.
 The attorney tried to subpoena records about possible involvement of former Gov. Phil Bryant and his wife, former NFL football star Brett Favre and the USM Athletic Foundation — many of whose board members are large campaign donors and political supporters of Reeves.
-Reeves said attorney Brad Pigott should have stuck to the metes and bounds of the forensic audit, and accused him of having a political agenda and seeking the spotlight when he went beyond it.
+Reeves said attorney Brad Pigott should have stuck to the metes and bounds of the forensic audit, and accused him of having a political agenda and seeking the media spotlight when he went beyond it.

 READ MOREGov.
 Tate Reeves says ousted welfare scandal lawyer had ‘political agenda,’ wanted media spotlight